 Altitude: Gorillas’ habitat range from 8,000 to 11,000 feet, and at this elevation some trekkers get winded.
 Don’t underestimate the effort required to hike through the rainforest at altitude, even if you consider yourself fit.
 Spend the 4 weeks before traveling taking hikes in hilly areas (or even up and down stairs) and get into good hiking shape.

 Be patient: Finding the gorillas in their natural habitat can take some time.
 You could be lucky enough to come across the group within 30 minutes but be prepared for a trek as long as 3-6 hours.
+The guides will always do their best to locate the gorilla groups prior to your hike, and take the shortest route possible.

 Age restrictions: You must be at least 15 years old to gorilla trek.